 Climate change is the greatest threat to reefs worldwide, and reducing emissions is critical to ensuring the future of coral reefs around the world.

-But emissions’ reductions alone will not safeguard the Great Barrier Reef and coral reefs around the globe.
+But emissions reductions alone will not safeguard the Great Barrier Reef and coral reefs around the globe.
 Ocean warming to date has already been damaging, and further warming is locked in.
 Reefs’ natural recovery processes are now severely challenged.

-How does the PDP work?
+How does the Pilot Deployments Program work?

 Initially, two types of restoration interventions will undergo pilot deployment on the Reef.
 These are the seeding of coral larvae and the seeding of corals propagated by aquaculture.
 Both were selected for their technological readiness and modelling of their potential benefits for the Reef.